 Not only are these crackers a tasty accompaniment for lunch, they will also make a great centre piece to place upon your table.

-You’ll need a pasta roller & bake stone.
+You’ll need a pasta roller & bake stone - although a lined baking sheet will do just fine.

 Makes approx 16 large crackers